-All of the operating budgets are developed by the Finance Department under the direction of the member of the Commission respectively responsible for the operation of the individual County departments.
+All of the operating budgets are developed by the Office of Budget Management under the direction of the member of the Commission respectively responsible for the operation of the individual County departments.
 The budgets are based on estimates of the amount and cost of work to be performed together with historical costs of operations as submitted by the head of each office and department.
 Estimated revenues are detailed according to source and estimated expenditures are detailed according to function and type.

-Upon submission of the proposed budgets by the Finance Department, the Commission holds public hearings at which the requests of the individual County departments and the recommendations of the Finance Department are fully reviewed.
+Upon submission of the proposed budgets by the Office of Budget Management, the Commission historically has held public hearings at which the requests of the individual County departments and the recommendations of the Office of Budget Management are fully reviewed.
 After conclusion of the hearings, the Commission may add new expenditures or increase, decrease or delete expenditures in the proposed budgets, provided that expenditures for debt service or any other expenditures required by law to be included may not be deleted from the budgets.
 The Commission is prohibited by law from adopting budgets in which the total of expenditures exceeds the estimated total receipts and available surplus.